( KEY: H - Hope College; W - WMU Library ; K - KVCC Library ; L - KELLY Libraries ; V - GVSU Library ; R - GRCC Library <old data> )

 You Can Be as Serious or as Light as You Choose

-Some of the combos are more serious in tone than others.
+Some of the books are more serious in tone than others.
+Several of the books regard rather controversial topics.
 You are free to avoid them.
 One semester a student asked if they could write their paper as if they were writing a letter to someone and talking about their experience.
 Sure as a writing technique its sort of a crutch, but it got the job done.
 Others have taken a more humorous tone, or have gotten hostile or offended.
 Just remember that you should be able to justify your comments.
 What is Dr. Phil supposed to make of a paper that says the book didnt do anything for them and it was boring and too technical after Chapter Four, and then in conclusion they said it was a great book and theyd recommend it to anyone?

 The following are suggestions for ways to start your paper (or start thinking about your paper) if you are stuck.